Advancing Your Career, Honing Your Skills

 - Unit 5--Business Decisions

-Each unit session is 9 weeks and consists of two courses.
+Each unit is 9 weeks and consists of two courses.
 Classes meet 2 evenings a week for about 3 1/2 hours each night.
-The four practicums are completed during the month of June, meeting two nights a week.
+Classes will not meet during the month of July, the week of Thanksgiving, and for 5 weeks from mid-December to early January.
 At the end of the program, an exit exam is administered to assess how much you have learned.

 How many credit hours are required in the program?